luuleitner/deepMTJ/README.md

 ## Getting Started

+This is one possible way to run deepMTJ on your computer.
+We have used the [Anaconda](https://www.anaconda.com/) package manager and the [Pycharm](https://www.jetbrains.com/pycharm/) programming environment to develope, train and run our network.

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](https://github.com/luuleitner/deepMTJ/blob/master/LICENSE) file for details